Icky17/Icky17/README.md

 <br>

 ### 💼  Things that I'm currently working on:
-* Learning PowerShell and Python:computer: Development
+* Learning PowerShell and Python:computer:
 * Learning about different OS (Windows, MacOS, Linux Distros like Arch or Ubuntu).
 * Looking forward to learn more about CyberSecurity.